 Implant Placement:After administering anesthesia to prevent any sensation during the procedure, your oral surgeon will gently insert the dental implant.
 Patients will be provided with a set of temporary teeth while the permanent set is created.
 It will take several weeks for the bone to grow around your implants.
 During this time, you should manage pain with over-the-counter pain relievers such as Tylenol and eat softer food to avoid discomfort.

 Abutments and Replacement Teeth: Once your dental implants have fused to the bone, your surgeon will attach small connector posts called abutments to each dental implant.
 Your new teeth will then attach to these abutments to complete your treatment.
 Dental implants are a permanent solution to restoring the function and appearance of your smile.
-The Maryland Center’s oral surgeons are considered among the top specialists in the region and will support Baltimore patients with exceptional care throughout their treatment.
+The Maryland Center’s board certified oral surgeons are considered among the top specialists in the region and will support Baltimore patients with exceptional care throughout their treatment.

 To schedule a dental implant consultation, call one of our Baltimore area offices: Hunt Valley office at 410.666.5225, Owings Mills at 410.363.7780, or Bel Air at 410.838.7301.